+An additional contribution involves providing a semantically motivated characterization of quantifiers for the non-classical logics under study.
+We have begun examining their basic interactions with other connectives, but there is much more to explore.
+Leveraging computational tools, we aim to deepen our understanding of the properties of suitably interrelated (combinations of) primitive operators, as exemplified in Rauszer's \textit{bi-topological Boolean algebras} \cite{rauszer1974semi}.
+We hypothesize that numerous negation(-like) operators examined in the literature can be defined this way (potentially paired with their respective recovery operators).
+Computer-assisted experiments will be instrumental in shedding further light on their interactions with various types of quantifiers.

-So far the notion of recovery operators has been discussed in the context of paraconsistent and paracomplete logics.
-Thus, we have started our investigations with the paradigmatic case of negations (and related modalities).
-Further work shall look into other (binary) connectives.
-Further generalizing the present theory in order to provide an unifying semantics for many other systems of non-classical and substructural logics (including relevance and linear logic) is the most probable medium-term outcome of this work.
-In the long term, our goal concerns the provision of (symbolic) ethico-legal reasoning capabilities for AI systems.
-The present formalization \cite{AFP} thus joins other works based upon the \textit{LogiKEy} framework and methodology \cite{J48} (\url{logikey.org}).
-Our work might also be of some interest to the working logician or mathematician, who will appreciate tedious pen-and-paper calculations being replaced by invocations of (counter-)model generators (\textit{Nitpick} \cite{Nitpick}) or automated theorem provers (via \textit{Sledgehammer} \cite{blanchette2016hammering}).
-It is also worth noting that, besides their traditional application field in formalized mathematics, proof assistants have also been successfully employed for the formal verification of hardware and software systems.
-One of our aims is thus to bring techniques from formal verification (in particular using HOL-based systems) to the design of AI systems with logico-pluralistic reasoning capabilities.
+So far, the concept of recovery operators has been discussed within the context of paraconsistent and paracomplete logics.
+Therefore, we have initiated our investigations with the paradigmatic case of negations (and associated modalities).
+Future work will explore other (binary) connectives.
+Further generalization of the present theory to provide an unifying semantics for various other systems of non-classical and substructural logics (possibly including relevance and linear logic) is the most likely medium-term outcome of this work.
+This involves suitably extending the \textit{algebra of operators} presented in \S\ref{subsec:operators}.
+In the long term, our objective is to provide symbolic ethico-legal reasoning capabilities for AI systems.
+The present formalization \cite{AFP} complements other works based on the \textit{LogiKEy} framework and methodology \cite{J48} (\url{logikey.org}).
+Our work could also be of interest to the working logician or mathematician, who might appreciate tedious pen-and-paper calculations being replaced by invocations of model generators (e.g., \textit{Nitpick} \cite{Nitpick}) or automated theorem provers (via \textit{Sledgehammer} \cite{blanchette2016hammering}).
+Notably, besides their traditional use in formalized mathematics, proof assistants have also been successfully employed in the formal verification of hardware and software systems.
+One of our goals is thus to apply techniques from formal verification, particularly those using HOL-based systems, to the development of AI systems with logico-pluralistic reasoning capabilities.